Aston Martin DBS Superleggera: DBS Superleggera TAG Heuer Edition

+Each car came with a limited edition TAG Heuer watch, the DBS Edition Carrera Heuer 02, which was only available to the buyers of the vehicle.
+The dial represents the grille of the DBS and the black and red leather strap reminds the interior of the car.Only 50 units were made.

 DBS Superleggera OHMSS

 In May 2019, Aston Martin unveiled a DBS Superleggera to celebrate 50 years of the James Bond film On Her Majesty's Secret Service.
 The car followed the specification of the original DBS used in the film, with an Olive Green exterior colour and a traditional Aston Martin Grill.
 Only 50 units were made.

 DBS GT Zagato

-In October 2019, Aston Martin revealed the Aston Martin DBS GT Zagato at the Audrain’s Newport Concours in the United States.
+In October 2019, Aston Martin revealed the Aston Martin DBS GT Zagato at the Audrain's Newport Concours in Rhode Island United States.
 The car is based on the DBS Superleggera and peak power has been raised from 715 hp to 760 hp.
 It can only be purchased as part of the £6 million before tax "DBZ Centenary Collection" pack which includes a DB4 GT Zagato continuation as well as a DBS GT Zagato.
 Only 19 "packs" were available for sale.

+DBS Superleggera Concorde Edition

+In November 2019, the Concorde Edition was unveiled to celebrate 50 years since the first flight of Concorde.
+This latest member of the Aston Martin Wings Series was commissioned by Aston Martin Bristol and only limited to 10 units.
+Each of which have a unique registration respective to the 10 Concorde aircraft flown by British Airways.
+This variant features many Concorde and British Airways inspired design elements on both the exterior and interior, with some parts derived from Concorde itself.